 You might be tempted to ignore the rules, especially if it doesn’t seem like your HOA is very strict about enforcement.
 We urge you to think twice before you commit any pet-related violations—the consequences can be serious.

 If your HOA finds that you’ve violated their rules, they’ll probably warn you first—but the CC&Rs may not require them to do so.
 You could also be hit with a costly fine.
 Some HOAs levy fees of up to $1,000 for first offenses, and you’re legally required to pay them.

 While your HOA can’t force you to sell your home, they can continue to levy fines against you for subsequent offenses.
 If you can’t pay those off in a timely fashion and they keep piling up, the HOA could take a lien out against your home and foreclose on the lien.

 In short, potentially losing your home is a severe consequence for letting Fluffy wander off his leash.

 Navigate HOA pet restrictions for homeowners in Arizona

-Goodman Holmgren Law Group is a full-service HOA legal firm that does nothing but help HOAs.
+Goodman Holmgren Smith is a full-service HOA legal firm that does nothing but help HOAs.
 Our highly specialized firm is focused on the multitude of legal issues that an HOA can face in conducting its daily business.
 We stay on top of the latest in Arizona HOA law in order to make your life easier.
 If you’re dealing with legal issues thanks to HOA pet restrictions in Arizona, reach out to us today for a consultation.
 We look forward to meeting with you soon.